 It is almost like watching a series of unfortunate events that your body goes through in a day.
 One wrong choice can lead to a compounding of errors.
 Having too much caffeine or alcoholic drinks late in the evening, staying on mobile at night, not sleeping in time, not enough exercise, the pressures of being in the national lockdown due to Covid-19 pandemic can put us in a vicious circle which then becomes very difficult to break.

 There is a direct relation between the health of our eyes and our sleep.
 Light at various wavelengths is processed by our brain which in short tells our brain if it is time to sleep.
 The blue light tells our brain that it is daytime whereas the warmer yellow and red tones tell our brain that it is approaching nighttime.
 The brain then generates melatonin which basically flags to our brain and body that it is time to go to sleep.
 The blue light emitted by the digital devices tricks our brains into believing that it is still daytime, and it is not yet time to go to sleep.
 The solution is to stop using any digital devices very late at night and to wear blue light reflect lenses which are specifically designed to block the blue light generated by the digital devices.
 These lenses have special coatings and may even give a slight orange reflection which is very similar to the orange filter or hue generated by the blue filter settings of mobiles devices.
 Due to the importance of blocking blue light at night, some mobile manufacturers have now made these blue light filters as standard features.

-Here are some tips on looking after your eyes and getting a good night sleep:
+Here are some tips for your eye health care and for getting a good night sleep: